LemonFountainPerson/The-Lemon-Engine/Documentation.md

 }
 ```

 Finally, the sprite set should be defined if it is not intended to be an invisible object.
 To do this, go to the createSpriteSet function in the same file, and enter a new case in its switch statement using the loadObjectSprite function to load each sprite you wish to uses for that object.
-The third argument of loadObjectSprite defines what RenderMode the sprite will use, 0 for tiled, 1 for scaled, 2 for X tiling and Y scaling, etc. (More on this in the Sprite section)
+The third argument of loadObjectSprite defines what RenderMode the sprite will use, 0/SINGLE, 3/TILE, 6/SCALE, etc. (More on this in the Sprite section)
 ```
 void createObjectSpriteSet(ObjectController *objectList, int objectID) {